QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/independence.md

 [Go back](..)

-Random variables are said to be independent ($\perp$ perp) if the product of the probabilities if equals to the probability of the events  $X_1, ..., X_n$.
+Random variables are said to be independent ($\perp$ perp) if the product of the probabilities is equals to the probability of the events  $X_1, ..., X_n$.

 <div>
 \[